-- 1. Click the Settings item in the Start Menu and then click Devices. - 2.
-Click Bluetooth and under Related Settings click More Bluetooth options (or click the Bluetooth icon in the taskbar Open Settings). - In Bluetooth Settings make sure that Allow Bluetooth devices to find this PC check box (Discovery) has a check inside it. - Make sure that the Alert me when a new Bluetooth device wants to connect check box (Notifications) has a check inside it, if you want to be notified when a Bluetooth device wants to connect.
+- Go to the Settings control panel and click Devices (or click the Bluetooth icon in the taskbar and click Open Settings). - 2.
+Click Bluetooth & other devices and click More Bluetooth options. - In Bluetooth Settings make sure that Allow Bluetooth devices to find this PC check box (Discovery) has a check inside it. - Make sure that the Alert me when a new Bluetooth device wants to connect check box (Notifications) has a check inside it, if you want to be notified when a Bluetooth device wants to connect.

-Bluetooth Settings
+Figure 6 - 14 Bluetooth Settings